project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 # Fusion rates 01

-In this notebook, we'll calculate nuclear fusion rates for using the [Gamow model](https://web.archive.org/web/20200504014928/http://web.ihep.su/dbserv/compas/src/gamow28/eng.pdf).
+In this notebook, we'll calculate nuclear fusion rates using the [Gamow model](https://web.archive.org/web/20200504014928/http://web.ihep.su/dbserv/compas/src/gamow28/eng.pdf).
 We'll first focus our attention the spontaneous fusion of two deuterons in a $\rm D_2$ molecule and then explore what fusion rates we might expect when $\rm D_2$ is absorbed into metals like palladium.

 ```python
 import numpy as np